david-a-wheeler/metamath-test/README.md

 the same results :-).
 This package includes a collection of "negative tests" that should *not* pass, and thus more rigorously tests the verifiers.
+This project includes .mm files, but they are
+*not* necessarily the latest version of various theorems.
+The purpose of this project is to test the verification tools themselves.

 It also includes a set of drivers for running various metamath verifiers, and a .travis.yml file that automatically downloads and compiles